peterfromberger/mtLancet/README.md

-In order to run the R scripts, there must be a _data folder at first level in folder structure (where the README.qmd file lives).
+In order to run some of the R scripts, there must be a _data folder at first level in folder structure (where the README.qmd file lives).

 You will need some packages from Dr. Andreas Leha (Human medical center Göttingen):